Former synagogue of the Uruguayan Jewish Community (1981-2024)

-The Synagogue of the Uruguayan Jewish Community (Sinagoga de la Comunidad Israelita del Uruguay (Kehilá)) is a Jewish congregation and synagogue, located in the Punta Carretas neighbourhood of Montevideo, Uruguay.
-Founded in the 1980s, it operated in a building in the Centro neighborhood until 2024.
+The former synagogue of the Uruguayan Jewish Community (Antigua sinagoga de la Comunidad Israelita del Uruguay) is a building located in the Centro neighbourhood of Montevideo, Uruguay, that housed a Jewish congregation and synagogue.

 Overview

 The Ashkenazi Jewish community settled in Montevideo in the first decades of the 20th century.
 This temple opened its doors in 1981.
-The services are conducted by Chief Rabbi Ben-Tzion Spitz.
+In 2023, it was sold to the Margarita Xirgu Multidisciplinary School of Dramatic Art.

+Nowadays the community is housed in a new building in the Punta Carretas neighbourhood.